Department of Local Government and Administrative Services

 The Department of Local Government and Administrative Services was an Australian government department that existed between December 1984 and July 1987.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 13 December 1984, the Department dealt with:
+According to the Administrative Arrangements Order made on 13 December 1984, the department dealt with: